md-rifatkhan/crypto_list/README.md

 # Crypto Tokens List

-A large collection of crypto token metadata collected from different trusted source such as CoinGecko, Trust Wallet, etc
+A large collection of crypto token metadata collected from CoinGecko

 ## Chain